aws-samples/eks-workshop/content/advanced/340_appmesh_flagger/conclusion.md

 draft: false
 ---

-Congrats on automating the rolling out new version of `detail` service using Flagger in AWS App Mesh!
+Congratulations on using Flagger in AWS App Mesh to automate the deployment of a new version of the `detail` service!

-In this chapter, we have gone through:
+In this workshop, we have gone through:

+* Installing AppMesh in EKS cluster
 * Setting up Flagger for AppMesh in EKS cluster
 * Flagger Canary setup for backend service `detail`
 * We exposed `frontend` service via AppMesh VirtualGateway, `frontend` service calls the backend service `detail`
 * We did automated canary promotion from version 1 to version 2
 * We also created a scenario by injecting error for automated canary rollback while deploying version 3
+* And lastly we redeployed the version 3 using automated canary promotion